 Reality: Drinking Alcohol Will Make You Colder

-Although you won’t feel it, alcohol will actually make you colder because drinking spirits causes blood to rush to the surface of the skin.
+Although you won’t feel it, alcohol will make you colder because drinking spirits causes blood to rush to the surface of the skin.
 This creates a warming sensation, but the internal organs are losing warmth and blood flow.

 This can lead to many dangerous outcomes.
 For one, in a survival situation, your senses are your best friend.
 They tell you what your body needs to keep fighting the next day.
-To dull them, will definitely hinder your chances of coming out alive.
+To dull them, will hinder your chances of coming out alive.

 Also, alcohol hurts the immune system, which will make it easier to get dangerously ill in cold environments.